 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. The Council, taking into account the recommendations of the Commission may provide incentives [to Contractors and/or] pursuant to Article 11 of Annex III to the Convention, to Contractors entering into joint arrangements with the Enterprise, in accordance with the rules set out in Standards .
+There shall be no incentives except for those intended to further the objectives set out in Article 13(1) of Annex III to the Convention

-2. Those incentives shall be applied on a uniform and non-discriminatory basis, to further the objectives set out in Article 13(1) of Annex III to the Convention
+[1.
+Alt.
+The Council may, taking into account the recommendations of the Commission and the Economic Planning Commission in accordance with the applicable Standard, provide for incentives, including Financial Incentives, on a uniform and non-discriminatory basis, to Contractors to further the objectives set out in Article 13(1) of Annex III to the Convention.]

-3. The Council shall ensure that, as a result of the Financial Incentives provided to Contractors, Contractors are not subsidized so as to be given an artificial competitive advantage with respect to other Contractors and/or land-based miners.
+2. Those incentives shall be applied on a uniform and non-discriminatory basis.

 Please indicate the rationale for the proposal.
 [150-word limit]